Coffee Processing Methods

 Most people shop coffee by origin or roast level.
 Those matter.
 But processing often explains the biggest differences in taste.

-Processing is what happens after the coffee is picked: how the fruit is removed, how fermentation is managed, and how the seeds (the beans) are dried and stabilized.
+Processing is what happens after the coffee is picked: how the fruit is removed, how fermentation is managed, and how the the beans are dried and stabilized.
 The same variety from the same region can taste completely different depending on whether it’s washed, natural, honey, or wet-hulled.
-[Read more]

 If you’ve ever wondered why one coffee tastes crisp and clean while another tastes jammy and heavy, this is usually the reason.

-A coffee cherry has layers: skin, fruit, sticky mucilage, parchment, and then the seed (bean).
+A coffee cherry has layers: skin, fruit, sticky mucilage, parchment, and then the bean.
 Processing is the decision tree for how much of that fruit contact stays involved, and for how long.

 At a high level, processing affects:

-3. Chemical precursors that later show up as aroma and flavour after roasting [Read more]
+3. Chemical precursors: Later show up as aroma and flavour after roasting

 Washed coffees remove most of the fruit early, then ferment mainly to break down mucilage before washing and drying.